Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

 Rearranging equation~(\ref{eqn:ground-state-space}) a bit, we see that

-Therefore, a basis for $\mathcal{G}_{j, j+1}$ can be constructed from the corresponding entries of the $3\times 3$ array of matrix products $(X^{i_{j+1}}_{z_{j+1}}X^{i_j}_{z_j})_{i_j,i_{j+1}\in \{-, 0, +\}}$.
-This results in the following basis vectors which vary as functions in $\vec{z}$ and $j$: where we have written $c_j = \cos( z_j)$ and $s_j = \sin(z_j)$ for convenience.
-We have therefore shown the following. \begin{lem} Let $\vec{z}$ be any bi-infinite sequence taking values in in $(0, \frac{\pi}{2})\cup(\frac{\pi}{2}, \pi)$ and let $\mathcal{G}_{j, j+1}$ be the ground state space associated to $\Gamma^{[j, j+1]}_{\vec{z}}$.
-Then the rank of $\mathcal{G}_{j, j+1}$ is identically four for $\vec{z}$ in range. \end{lem}
+Therefore, a basis for $\mathcal{G}_{j, j+1}$ can be constructed from the corresponding entries of the $3\times 3$ array of matrix products $(X^{i_{j+1}}_{\omega_{j+1}}X^{i_j}_{\omega_j})_{i_j,i_{j+1}\in \{-, 0, +\}}$.
+This results in the following basis vectors which vary as functions in $\omega$ and $j$: where we have written $c_j = \cos( \omega_j)$ and $s_j = \sin(\omega_j)$ for convenience.
+We have therefore shown the following. \begin{lem} Let $\omega$ be any bi-infinite sequence taking values in in $(0, \frac{\pi}{2})\cup(\frac{\pi}{2}, \pi)$ and let $\mathcal{G}_{j, j+1}$ be the ground state space associated to $\Gamma^{[j, j+1]}_{\omega}$.
+Then the rank of $\mathcal{G}_{j, j+1}$ is identically four for $\omega$ in range. \end{lem}

 As noted in \cite{FannesNachtergaeleWerner}, injectivity of the $\Gamma^{[n,m]}$ maps at a short distance does not guarantee they remain injective as $|n-m|$ increases.
-In order to check this, we must verify that the frustration free intersection property is verified.
+In order to check this, we must verify that the frustration free intersection property holds.
 Recall that the three-site ground-state space is given by